 There may be multiple ways to address the operational component of a risk-based strategy.
 Upskilling your current staff and hiring to address their backlog of transactional operations may be a cost-effective option.

 The talent pool for workers with governance, risk and compliance skills was tight before COVID-19, and it’s even tighter now.
 Plus, with many businesses taking a wait-and-see approach to governmental regulations, Kimball anticipates a hiring crunch soon.

 Resource availability will be a key issue, and early movers will come out ahead.
 Especially with regard to compliance issues, says Kimball, “The penalty for inaction can be massive.”

 “As soon as you have an idea of which priorities you’ll need to address,” says Kimball, “you’ll want to take active steps to bolster your framework and infrastructure.”
 The right partner can help you get teams aligned, shore up processes and get forearmed with knowledge about the talent market.

-Getting ahead of upcoming challenges is the name of the game in risk and compliance, and the potential rewards for doing so are greater now than at any point in the recent past.
+Getting ahead of upcoming challenges is the name of the game in governance, risk and compliance, and the potential rewards for doing so are greater now than at any point in the recent past.